TryGhost/gatsby-starter-ghost/.github/ISSUE_TEMPLATE/---bug-report.md

 Anything else should be posted to https://forum.ghost.org 👫

-For questions, related to the usage of Gatsby or GraphQL, please check out their docs at https://www.gatsbyjs.org/ and https://graphql.org/
+For questions related to the usage of Gatsby or GraphQL, please check out their docs at https://www.gatsbyjs.org/ and https://graphql.org/

 🚨For support, help & questions use https://forum.ghost.org/c/help 💡For feature requests & ideas you can post and vote on https://forum.ghost.org/c/Ideas